lean257/extensionMC/README.md

 # sample-yelp-ext
-sample yelp extension for email platform in nodeJS
+Sample yelp extension for mailchimp email platform in nodeJS

+To start:
+`npm install`
+`npm start`

+Tunnel your local host using ngrok or host your app on any external server, use it as your extension endpoint when registering your extension.